cypress-io/cypress-documentation/content/api/plugins/browser-launch-api.md

 ### Modify Electron app switches

-Cypress Test Runner is an Electron application, and its behavior (and the behavior of the bundled-in Electron browser) can be customized using command line switches.
+The Cypress App is an Electron application, and its behavior (and the behavior of the bundled-in Electron browser) can be customized using command line switches.
 The supported switches depend on the Electron version, see [Electron documentation](https://www.electronjs.org/docs/api/command-line-switches).

 You can pass Electron-specific launch arguments using the